OtherRealms/Action-Blocks-Guide/index.rst

 Convert Root To Euler
 ======================

 Convert root rotations from quaternions to euler rotation keys.
-Creats new channels and disables the quaternion channels.
+Creates new channels and disables the quaternion channels.
+Make sure that the rotation mode is also changed on the root of the Actor.